Neural Networks for Extreme Quantile Regression with an Application to Forecasting of Flood Risk: Supplementary material

 \section{Supplementary material}

-\paragraph*{Supplementary Results} The appended Supplementary Material contains additional information on Algorithms~\ref{a:eqrnnind} and~\ref{a:eqrnnrec}, the simulation study on independent data, additional results for the simulation study on dependent data, an analysis of the EQRN sensitivity to the intermediate probability level and competitor approaches to the application. \paragraph*{Source Code} The R implementation to reproduce the methodology, experiments and results presented in this paper and more are available on \href{https://github.com/opasche/EQRN_Results}{\texttt{https://github.com/opasche/EQRN\_Results}}.
-An easy-to-use open-source ``\texttt{EQRN}'' R package is also under development, and will be made available on \href{https://github.com/opasche/EQRN}{\texttt{https://github.com/opasche/EQRN}}.
+\paragraph*{Supplementary results} The Supplementary Material appended to this document contains additional information on Algorithms~\ref{a:eqrnnind} and~\ref{a:eqrnnrec}, the simulation study on independent data, additional results for the simulation study on dependent data, an analysis of the EQRN sensitivity to the intermediate probability level and competitor approaches to the application. \paragraph*{Reproducibility and R package} An open-source ``\texttt{EQRN}'' R package implementation of the proposed methodology is available on \href{https://github.com/opasche/EQRN}{\texttt{https://github.com/opasche/EQRN}}.
+The code and data with detailed instructions to reproduce the results presented in this paper, and more, are available on \href{https://github.com/opasche/EQRN_Results}{\texttt{https://github.com/opasche/EQRN\_Results}}.

 \begin{small} \end{small}

 \begin{appendix}